kostiakoval/swift-evolution/proposals/xxxx-package-manager-manifest-api-redesign.md

 tools-version --set 3.1`.
 However, the manifest will needed to be adjusted to use the older APIs manually.

-Unless declared in the manifest, an exisitng package will automatically default to Swift 3 as minimum tools version and since Swift 4 tools will also include the v3 manifest API, it will build as expected.
+Unless declared in the manifest, existing packages automatically default to the Swift 3 minimum tools version; since the Swift 4 tools will also include the v3 manifest API, they will build as expected.

-A package which needs to support both Swift 3 and Swift 4 tools will need to stay on the v3 manifest API and mention the compatible Swift versions as 3 and 4, using the API described in the proposal [SE-0151](https://github.com/apple/swift-evolution/blob/master/proposals/0151-package-manager-swift-language-compatibility-version.md).
+A package which needs to support both Swift 3 and Swift 4 tools will need to stay on the v3 manifest API and support the Swift 3 language version for its sources, using the API described in the proposal [SE-0151](https://github.com/apple/swift-evolution/blob/master/proposals/0151-package-manager-swift-language-compatibility-version.md).

-A package which wants to use the new v4 manifest APIs will need to bump their minimum tools version to 4.0 using the command `$ swift package tools-version --set-current` and then modify the manifest file with the changes described in this proposal.
+An existing package which wants to use the new v4 manifest APIs will need to bump its minimum tools version to 4.0 or later using the command `$ swift package tools-version --set-current`, and then modify the manifest file with the changes described in this proposal.

 ## Alternatives considered